mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 But the more I read about 2.5 Gbps gear, the more complaints I saw that it's flaky and unreliable.
 The consensus seemed to be that it's about equally difficult to move to 2.5 Gbps or 10 Gbps, so you might as well go for 10 Gbps.
 So, I thought, fine!
 I'll do 10 Gbps.

-I did run into headaches, but I'll cover that more below (TOOD: link)
+I did run into headaches, but I'll cover that more below (TODO: link)

 {{<notice type="info">}}